TheresiaQuintes/teacups/docs/source/developer.rst

 density_matrices.py
 ^^^^^^^^^^^^^^^^^^^
-For each spin-system a function that sets up an initial density matrix is provided in this module.
+A function that sets up an initial density matrix (dependent on precursor and spin system) is provided in this module.

 .. automodule:: teacups.density_matrices
    :members: